 This Omelet in a Hole recipe is quick and easy, perfect for a fun family breakfast.
-The toast in this recipe is filled with an omelet loaded with egg, bell pepper, cheese, and bacon.
-Kids and adults alike go crazy for this recipe!
+The toast in this recipe is filled with an omelet loaded with scrambled egg, crisp bell pepper, melted cheese and crisp bacon.
+Kids and adults alike go crazy for this delicious and hearty recipe!

 You will need:

 - 6 slices of sandwich bread (square shaped)